-This document presents Standards for Information Technology for the Nigerian Financial Services Industry.
+This document presents Standards for Information Technology for the Nigerian Banking Industry.
 For each defined Standard, the documentation includes the following:

 - Objective and intention

 - Description of the Standards

-- Benefits to Financial Service Institutions
+- Benefits to the Bank

 - Requirements for compliance

-Financial Service Institutions are expected to achieve and maintain compliance to the Standards listed in this Blueprint with the overall aim of attaining an acceptable minimum level of process maturity in the different capability areas.
+Banks are expected to achieve and maintain compliance to the Standards listed in this Blueprint with the overall aim of attaining an acceptable minimum level of process maturity in the different capability areas.